5 diverse women stand in a hallway in front of a brick wall

 What am I obligated to do?

 As much as you would like!
-The only requirement is to make a membership investment of $2,500, $1,200, $600, or $300.
+The only requirement is to make a minimal membership investment of $300.
 We hope that all members will participate in voting for our grantees and attend the Grant Awards & All Member Meeting when new grantees are revealed.
 The level of a member’s participation is their choice alone: women may serve on committees, volunteer with grantees, or simply vote each year knowing that each carefully vetted ballot finalist is a worthy investment.

 When will my membership dollars be applied to the grants pool?